Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Almost all improvements to a property require a Property Improvement Permit from the City of Manitou Springs prior to the initiation of construction/installation/modification.
 Also, depending on the type and scope of a given improvement, there may be additional permitting required by the Pikes Peak Regional Building Department (PPRBD).

 Here is a partial list of improvements requiring a permit from the City of Manitou Springs:

 City Use Tax is paid through the Property Improvement Permit.
-It is assessed based on 3.5% of the cost of materials, not including labor.
-If there are plans to be reviewed by the Planning Department, there will be an additional $30.00 Plan Review Fee.
+It is assessed based on 3.8% of the cost of materials, not including labor.
+If there are plans to be reviewed by the Planning Department, there will be an additional Plan Review Fees based on the type of request and level of review required (range: $30.00 to $175.00).
 Furthermore, if the Fire Department needs to review the plans, there will also be a $132.00 Fire Department Plan Review Fee for residential improvement plans or a $330.00 Fire Department Plan Review Fee for commercial improvement plans.

 The only improvements which do not require plans to be submitted are electrical, plumbing, mechanical, & furnace/water heater requests.
 These improvements are mainly reviewed by the Pikes Peak Regional Building Department (PPRBD) and the City of Manitou Springs issues these permits without the requirement that plans be submitted.
 The City’s main concern with these improvements is that the City Use Tax is paid.

 Virtually all other improvements will require a Site Plan, at the very least.
 Our Site Plan requirements may be found in Section 18.16.010.B of the Zoning Code.